Terminal management via RS232 and API

 Connect the computer to the codec using an RS-232 cable.

-Go to the USB 1 tab, select Role from the dropdown list, choose the RS-232 API option, and configure the port settings:
+Go to the HARDWARE tab (or USB 1 if using a USB - RS-232 adapter), select the RS-232 API option from the Role dropdown menu, and configure the port settings:

-Speed (bit/s) - the number of bits transmitted per second (bit/s) or the number of signal changes per second.
+- Speed (bit/s) - the number of bits transmitted per second (bps) or the number of signal changes per second.

-Parity is an error detection method used in data transmission by adding an extra bit to each data unit.
+- Parity - A method for error detection in data transmission by adding an extra bit to each data unit.

-Flow control is a type of data flow management that allows for stopping and resuming data transmission if the receiving device cannot process the information in time.
+- Flow control - a type of data flow control that allows pausing and resuming data transmission when the receiving device is unable to process information in a timely manner.

-- <interface ru="Нет" en="None"/> - default value, flow control is disabled. - <interface all="Xon / Xoff"/> is a software flow control method where the device sends special characters Xoff (Ctrl+S, code 0x13) and Xon (Ctrl+Q, code 0x11). - <interface ru="Аппаратное" en="Hardware"/> - a hardware control type that uses additional contacts in the connector.
-When controlled via RS-232, the device sends signals through special contact #4 RTS (Request To Send) and #5 CTS (Clear To Send).
+- Hardware - a hardware control method that uses additional contacts in the connector.
+When controlled via RS-232, the device sends a signal through special contact No. 4 RTS (Request To Send) and No. 5 CTS (Clear To Send).

-Connect to the codec via SSH as shown in the SSH section.
+Connect to the codec using SSH as shown in the SSH section.

-listdevicecommand to display a list of connected devices.
-In the Available serial devices header, locate id=ttyUSB0 (most often 0).
-In this case, the connected RS-232 port is called ttyUSB0.Execute the command
+listdevicecommand to display the list of connected devices.
+Under the header Available serial devices, find id=ttyUSB0 (most often 0).
+In this case, the connected RS-232 port is named ttyUSB0.Execute the command

 setdevice serial ttyUSB0.
 If successful, the output should be: Serial port "ttyUSB0" selected successfully.

-For Windows OS, use a special program like PuTTY and similar tools.
+For Windows OS, use a special program like PuTTY and similar ones.

-By default, ability to authorize in the CLI of TrueConf Group via SSH is limited by the settings of the endpoint operating system.
-After three unsuccessful authorization attempts (entering an incorrect password), the ability to connect is blocked.
-To unblock it, you need to restart the endpoint or its OS.
+The ability to authenticate in CLI TrueConf Group via SSH is restricted by the terminal's operating system settings.
+After three failed login attempts (incorrect password entries), the connection is blocked.
+To remove the block, you need to restart the terminal or reboot its operating system.

 Step 1.
-To connect to the terminal from the command line, you must first set the access key on the device from which you will connect to TrueConf Group:
+To connect to the terminal from the command line, you first need to set up an access key on the device from which you will be connecting to TrueConf Group:

-In the control panel, navigate to the Settings → Maintenance → Permissions → SSH section.
+In the control panel, go to section Settings → Maintenance → Permissions → SSH.

 Click the Download new access key button.